James Robertson (psychoanalyst): Responses to children separated from their parents

 Robertson's research was met with hostility by the medical profession.
-Even his colleagues at the Tavistock Clinic – although accepting 'that anything that breaks up the child's life into fragments is harmful.
-Mothers know this' – did not feel the same sense of urgency.
+Even his colleagues at the Tavistock Clinic did not feel the same sense of urgency.
+They did accept 'that anything that breaks up the child's life into fragments is harmful' and understood that mothers knew this, but they failed to pick up the visual cues that were so obvious to Robertson.